Troglodyne-Internet-Widgets/git-tms/Readme.md

 # Show results & coverage & output for a sha on windows
 git tms results --coverage --raw --os windows HEAD

+# Find unreliable tests (where a pass and fail exist on the same SHA/environment)
+git tms scan --unreliable 0abcdef..HEAD

+# Record the results of a manual test, optionally tagging covered code (or if it does not exist, more nebulous things like concepts)
+git tms record --covers myFeature --covers lib/FooModule t/manual/do-thing.md

 ```

 ## How it works